-In this sermon, Alistair Begg shares personal words of wisdom from the flyleaf of his Bible.
-He exhorts and encourages us with some foundational truths about Christian living.
-He points out that Jesus is worth serving well, humility is crucial, prayer is foundational, relationships take time, and perseverance will yield good fruit.
-As we seek to live for God’s glory, we will be helped if we regularly remind ourselves of these truths.
+In this sermon, Alistair Begg shares personal words of wisdom from the flyleaf of his Bible, exhorting and encouraging us with foundational truths about Christian living.
+Along the way, he points out that Jesus is worth serving well, humility is crucial, prayer is foundational, relationships take time, and perseverance will yield good fruit.
+As we seek to live for God’s glory, we will be helped if we regularly remind ourselves of these realities.

 I recognize that I speak to a variety of people from a whole host of backgrounds and that behind each of your gazes there is a life that is known particularly to you, it’s known somewhat by those who are closest to you, it’s known completely by God, and ultimately, only God and yourself know the thoughts that are in your hearts on this first evening.
 It would be presumptuous, even for those of us who are closest to you, to think that somehow or another we could describe just how you’re feeling.